CMSgov/redhat-enterprise-linux-8-stig-baseline/Developent_and_Testing.md

 You can either use standard AWS Profiles to configure your environment or use the standard AWS Environment variables to run the test suite.
 See: [AWS CLI Installation &amp; Configuration](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html "AWS CLI Install Guide")

 - Use the `AWS_PROFILE` environment variable and AWS Credential Profiles to simplify testing on multiple AWS environments or segments.
 This will allow you to easily manage multiple sets of AWS Secrets and Access Keys with adjustments to a single variable.
-(See: docs for this)
+(See: [AWS CLI and Profile Setup](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html "AWS CLI Profiles Setup"))

 ## 1.6.
 Setting Up Your Environment